microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 1. Select **Create/New service connection** and Search for Power Platform and select the **Power Platform** Service connection type and Select **Next**.
     ![image.png](.attachments/GETTINGSTARTED/image-79dc6002-cb1f-4533-95d5-753ef179c77e.png)

-1. In the **Server URL** put your environment url (e.g. https://myorg.crm.dynamics.com/). **NOTE: You must include the trailing forward slash see below**
+1. In the **Server URL** put your environment URL (e.g. https://myorg.crm.dynamics.com/). **NOTE: You must include the trailing forward slash see below**

 1. Enter the same value as above for the **Service Connection Name**.  **NOTE: You must include the trailing forward slash**

-    >[!IMPORTANT] Currently ALM Accelerator will use the Service connection name to identify the service connection to use per environment so this needs to be the same url you entered above **including the trailing forward slash**).
+    >[!IMPORTANT] Currently ALM Accelerator will use the Service connection name to identify the service connection to use per environment so this needs to be the same URL you entered above **including the trailing forward slash**).

 1. Enter the **Tenant ID**, **Application (client) ID** and **Client Secret** you copied from AAD when you created your App Registration and select **Save**.